aws-samples/experimental-programmatic-access-ccft/README.md

 - If data isn't available for your account, your account might be too new to show data.
 After each month, you might have a delay of up to three months for AWS to show your carbon emission estimates.
 - If your AWS Customer Carbon Footprint Tool emissions are zero, the script will also return `0.0`.
 Please note, that you will not see the product split or region split in this case (`paceProductCode` and `regionCode` under `carbonEmissionEntries` will not be returned).
 In your Athena view, `paceproductcode` and `regioncode` will be empty if the emissions of an account for a specific month are `0`.
 - `servermedianinefficiency` and `gridmixinefficiency` data are provided per month per accountID, not in the granularity of `paceproductcode` and `regioncode`

+### Troubleshooting
+- By default, the retention period for the Lambda function log groups are set to 1 day.
+You can change the `RetentionInDays` parameter in the [SAM template](./MultiAccountApplication/template.yaml).
+- For further trouble shooting, enable [logging on the state machine](https://docs.aws.amazon.com/step-functions/latest/dg/cw-logs.html).
+- If you are running the application with a high number of accounts, you might run into Lambda concurrency issues.
+For this, check CloudWatch logs for `Lambda.TooManyRequestsException`.
+To fix, check the [concurrency limit](https://docs.aws.amazon.com/lambda/latest/dg/lambda-concurrency.html) of your account and Lambda function (this is by default 1.000 concurrent executions across all functions in a region), and set the Map state [`MaxConcurrency` parameter](https://docs.aws.amazon.com/step-functions/latest/dg/state-map-distributed.html) accordingly.
+If you do not specify `MaxConcurrency`, Step Functions doesn't limit concurreny and runs 10,000 parallel child workflow executions.
+- If you run into `PermissionDenied` errors, check that the correct permissions are set up.
+Additionally, check for [Service Control Policies (SCPs)](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_policies_scps.html) that further limit access centrally and trouble-shoot using [IAM policy simulator](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_testing-policies.html).

 ###  What are costs for running this application?
 The cost for running this application depends on the number of accounts that are part of your organization.
 You can use this [AWS Pricing Calculator example](https://calculator.aws/#/estimate?id=1963803b68ed07e959eb8cbd2b7b3a7059bbfbfb) and adapt it to your requirements.
 There are no upfront cost to running this application; you pay for the resources that are created and used as part of the application.
 Major services used are the following: